HCL-or-A17/Mineraft-Crack/README.md

 Opem MCenter 5.0 and click inject (the unlock full game should be done and you should be able to sign in) Step-5 if u want to nigger
 Launch plamislauncher for xtra stuff

+THE M CENTER IS MODED BY ME SO IF IT HAS ANY PROBLEMS GO FUCK YOURSELF